Jon Avila

 If you’re wondering what this extension means for your organization, specifically, here’s guidance based on your situation.

 If you were prepared to meet this month’s deadline, this extension shouldn’t impact you much.
 You’re in great shape to provide access to programs, services, and activities that meet the rule’s requirements and the needs of people with disabilities.
 The key now is to keep up the effort to ensure new content is accessible—a year can go by quickly.
 Continue to check in with vendors to ensure accessibility remains a part of their design and development process to ensure products you acquire remain compliant.
 Now is also a good time to focus on refining your own accessibility processes.
-Work to ensure your efforts are sustainable in the long term and share your knowledge with other public sector organizations—you are an example!
+Work to ensure your efforts are sustainable in the long term and share your knowledge with other organizations—you are an example!

 Let this be your wake-up call.
 Now is the time to start your accessibility program in earnest.
 Accessibility is an effort that requires thoughtful implementation, coordination with vendors, budget, and culture change within your organization.
 This is a great opportunity to build a program that is sustainable, proactive, and part of the way you work, rather than something that is bolted on at the last minute.
 Refer to our quick start guide for help beginning your efforts.

-Software vendors selling into the US public sector
+Software vendors selling into the US public sector or healthcare industry

 If you’re already in conformance with accessibility standards, you have a meaningful competitive advantage.
 Keep up the effort, and continue to build accessibility directly into your products.

-If your products are not fully conformant, this is an opportunity to work with the public entities you serve to find out if there is flexibility with the extension now in effect.
-Keep in mind that public entities still need to meet their existing ADA Title II obligations and obligations under any applicable state laws.
-While there is an extension, the expectation under the ADA remains unchanged; public entities‘ programs, services, and activities must be accessible to people with disabilities and conformant with standards.
-Continued accessibility work is good for business, and having updated accessibility audits and conformance documentation ready will retain current customers and attract new prospects.
+If your products are not fully conformant, this is an opportunity to work with the organizations you serve to find out if there is flexibility with the extension now in effect.
+Keep in mind that your buyers still need to meet their existing ADA Title II or Section 504 obligations, along with obligations under any applicable state laws.

 We’re here to help